-Instructions for “the way of righteousness” make up Proverbs 4, telling us how to have “life and radiant health.”
-Let’s look at five points made by Solomon as he passes on what his father David once told him about living a holy life.
+Instructions for “the way of righteousness” make up Proverbs 4 and tell us how to have “life and radiant health.”
+What does this chapter in Proverbs tell us about living a holy life?

 - Develop good judgment.
 Good judgment follows wisdom and could be described as the ability to apply wisdom.
 Good judgment involves learning from mistakes (your own as well as others), having patience, and continually seeking wisdom.
 Good judgment allows for the development of a clear conscience (2 Timothy 2:15) and involves following good examples (1 Corinthians 11:1).

 - Guard your heart.
-As we’ve already noted, wisdom is the top priority.
+Wisdom is the top priority.
 Interesting that verse 23 of Proverbs 4 says that guarding your heart is the top priority.
 Perhaps this means wisdom and guarding one’s heart are closely connected and perhaps even one in the same.
 Ephesians 6:14 instructs us to put on the “breastplate of righteousness.”
-This means that righteousness (right living) protects our hearts.
+This means that righteousness (i.e., right living) protects our hearts.
 Wisdom allows us to have good judgment to live right which then protects our heart.
 So, the way to guard your heart is through wisdom.

 - Know what to avoid.
 Proverbs 4:14 says to “do not do as the wicked do or follow the path of evildoers.”
-(See Psalm 1 for additional emphasis on this point.)
+Psalm 1 also emphasis this point.
 Then in verse 24, we are told to avoid “perverse talk” and “corrupt speech.”
 These verses tell us to guard what goes into our hearts through our ears and our eyes.
-Wickedness, violence and sleeplessness are just some of what happens when we don’t avoid these things.
-Solomon tells us simply to “turn away and go somewhere else.”
+Wickedness, violence, and sleeplessness are just some of what happens when we don’t avoid these things.
+Proverbs 4 tells us simply to “turn away and go somewhere else.”
 In other words, avoid them and simply do not give them room in your life.

 - Don’t get sidetracked.
 Keeping our focus lies more than with just avoiding evil.
 Not getting sidetracked also means choosing to pursue good.
-This includes choosing to see the unseen (2 Corinthians 4:16-18), getting wisdom and using good judgment.
-Keeping focused means knowing the truth of God’s Word for protection against not only the accuser’s lies but also against man’s ideas and philosophies as well as against our own distortion of reality to fit our fleshly desires.
+This includes choosing to see the unseen (2 Corinthians 4:16-18), getting wisdom, and using good judgment.
+Keeping focused means knowing the truth of God’s Word for protection against the accuser’s lies, man’s ideas and philosophies, and against our own distortion of reality to fit our fleshly desires.